unusep/main/src/test/data/ManualTesting/TestScript.md

 ### mark/unmark
 Mark and unmark take in the index of a task in the current task panel and mark it as done or mark a completed task as undone.

-Let's go to our `All` default panel.
+Let's go to our `All` build-in panel.
 We see a little red circle with a number.
 That is the number of task overdue.
 Let say we have finish assignment 5.
 Type

-- `mark 1` : "Summit Assignment 5" will be removed from Overdue and go to the `Complete` default panel or `Complete` at the end of `All` default panel.
+- `mark 1` : "Summit Assignment 5" will be removed from Overdue and go to the `Complete` build-in panel or `Complete` at the end of `All` build-in panel.
 Notice that a completed task is grey in colour.

-Let's go to `Today` default panel.
+Let's go to `Today` build-in panel.
 Task 1 is a everyday recurring task "Go collect mail".
 Let's mark it

 - `mark 1` : it goes to task 2 as it means that we have mark it as done for 1 day.
 For recurring task, `mark` will increase the time to the next recurring time.